 And when you keep these elements of aerial perspective in art in your mind, then a layered landscape drawing could be made.
 The illusion of distance and depth is created by the graduating colours and tones as you will be building the layers.

 In three different parts of the painting, you have to think about the play of the tones and colours.
 When you apply this technique in a landscape drawing.

 When you apply this in foreground, then normal colours and tones will be applied.
 When you apply this in middle distance, then the tones become lighter.

 And when you apply in the far distance, the colours and tones would be lighter than the ones you apply in the middle distance.

 When drawing, two sources of light in the natural world add the visual effects of aerial perspective, the sun and the atmosphere.

-To make the object recede or advance in the distance, then you can manipulate how light is casted on the illustration.
-When the object recedes back into distance, you can also change its colours, and it would lead the illustration to appear lighter or cooler.
+To make the object recede or advance in the distance, then you can manipulate how light is cast on the illustration.
+When the object recedes back into the distance, you can change its colours, which would make the illustration appear lighter or cooler.

-Pencil and Chai Fine Arts Gurukul is a place where you can learn various new courses and have hands on experience in different arts!
+Pencil and Chai Fine Arts Gurukul is a place where you can learn various new courses and have hands-on experience in different arts!
 All your skills will be furnished!
-So enrol yourself now!
+So enroll yourself now!